-Cranford Township, a community that voluntary participate in the Community Rating System (CRS), leverages their Union County Multi-Jurisdictional Hazard Mitigation Plan to identify structures to elevate which benefit the whole community.
+Cranford Township, a community that voluntarily participates in the Community Rating System (CRS), leverages their Union County Multi-Jurisdictional Hazard Mitigation Plan to identify structures to elevate, which benefits the whole community.

 Cranford Township, New Jersey: $3.67 Million